Some examples sound as follows:

 In the case of murderers, adulterers, idol worshipers etc. being put to death, it is purely because they made a choice to reject the Instructions of the Almighty and follow their base humanistic passions and lusts.
 The Torah gives very clear instructions and explains the consequences of not adhering to these instructions too.

 Now to understand the mercy behind this, We need to remember that we are all going to be judged for every single thing we do and say.
+To choose against evil is to protect others and also to bring an end to the evil they do.
+Not stopping them from committing such heinous evils is an act of creating the opportunity for them to continue to do the evils they choose to do.
+This makes those who give right to such people responsible for whatever evils are committed to others.
 Would you rather be judged for one count of murder than ten counts of murder?
 What if a murderer is not punished and kills one of your loved ones?
 How would you feel about that person then?
 People who commit adultery are following their fleshly lusts and will continue to do so in the future if not stopped.
 Would you rather be judged for one count of adultery or ten counts instead?
 By putting such transgressors to death is nothing more than being merciful to the transgressor and the rest of the people of the nation.
 It eradicates the evil from among their midst’s so that the presence of the Almighty can remain among them.

 In the case of the man being put to death because he was gathering wood on the Sabbath, we need to remember that that person stood, on Shavuot, and made an oath that he would accept and do the Torah that was given to Yisra’el from Mount Sinai.
 After he made this oath, he then went and, knowingly, did his own will instead of the Will of the Almighty as given to him.
 He knowingly transgressed the Word of the Almighty.
 If this man was not punished, he would continued to do so and would have created the idea for the other people that it was okay to do such work on the Shabbat without consequences.